2023 Call for Entries — Celebration of Hand-Hooked Rugs 34

 A Special Note About Copyright: If your entry is an adaptation of someone else's design, include with your entry written permission from the original artist or publisher that permitted you to use the design in a hooked piece.
 Copying a design directly, even for your own use, is a violation of copyright.

-NEW FOR CELEBRATION 28
+RETURNING FOR CELEBRATION 33